shgiebner21/parker_and_parks_sandbox2/README.md

 ## A mobile application created using react-native init
 ## This is the Android version of the application

-### This application is for Charleston Parks Conservancy.
-Our goal is to take Parker the Bear digital and recreate his book as an online experience for children and their families.
+### This application is for people to build memories around Charleston's Parks.

 ## Open items;